aylwarddylan/iot-standards-protocols24/README.md

 GitHub project for submission of IoT assignment
 This README file aims to demonstrate the high-level proposal for the IoT Project.

-# IoT System for Heating Optimization in Buildings
+# IoT System to improbe Bulding Management System (BMS) for Heating Optimization in Buildings
 #### Student Name: Dylan Aylward   Student ID: 20109340, Student Name: Temitope Abogunloko   Student ID: 20109338

 This Project aims to integrate application layer technologies such occupancy systems to an overall Building management system.